Napoleon I commissioned Arc de Triomphe in 1806 to celebrate the most extraordinary times of the French military’s prowess.

 # Skip the Line rooftop tickets

-What is Arc de Triomphe
+What to expect at Arc de Triomphe

 Arc de Triomphe is the world’s second largest Arc.
 The first being the Arc in Pyongyang, North Korea.